LeniaMalki/DynamicCapa/README.md

 During the dynamic analysis, each malware sample will be matched against all implemented rules in the `\json` folder.
 In this folder, each specific rule have a `json`-file named after the ID of the specific rule.
 It makes this tool very easy to expand because it just requires to translate the rule in `json` format, and put it in the `\json` folder.
 We implemented 51 rules at the moment, but the MITRE website contains way more rule that could be implemented.

+The json rule files contain general information about the rules, and then keys related either to registry, process, filesystem or evasion.
+These keys contains a dictionnary of all characteristics needed to match the rule (type, category, symbole, title, regex to apply to the argument, etc...)

-All implemented rules correspond to a specific MITRE rule, so if any additional information is needed, the ID can be used to get all necessary details on the technique.
+All implemented rules correspond to a specific MITRE rule, so if any additional information is needed, the ID can be used to get all necessary details on the technique on the MITRE website.

 ## Output Files